What Does It Mean to Call on the Name of the Lord?

 Why did men begin to call on Jehovah’s name at that time?

-The meaning of the name Enosh gives us a clue.
-Enosh means frail, mortal man.
+The meaning of the name Enosh gives us a clue: it means frail, mortal man.
 Because of mankind’s fall away from God, man became frail and mortal.
-By the time Enosh was born, human beings realized they were vulnerable, even fragile, and their life was limited.
-They recognized that human life was transient, empty, and meaningless without God.
-They were keenly aware of their mortality.
+By the time Enosh was born, human beings realized they were vulnerable, even fragile, and that their life was limited.
+They were keenly aware of their mortality, and they recognized their need for God.

-So they began to call upon the name of Jehovah.
-Jehovah is the Hebrew word for Lord and means I am that I am.
-This means Jehovah is ever-existing; He alone is the eternal One.
+So they began to call upon Jehovah, the name of the Lord.
+Jehovah means I am that I am.
+This indicates that Jehovah is ever-existing; He alone is the eternal One.
 Frail, mortal human beings called upon Him because they knew they needed the eternal God.

-Many Old Testament verses show us that calling on the name of the Lord continued after Enosh with Abraham, Isaac, Moses, David, the psalmists, the prophets, and many others.
+Many Old Testament verses show us that calling on the name of the Lord continued after Enosh with Abraham, Isaac, Moses, David, and many others, including the psalmists and prophets.

 In the New Testament

-Then in the New Testament, calling on the name of the Lord was mentioned for the first time in Acts 2:21, where the apostle Peter quoted the Old Testament prophet Joel:
+Then in the New Testament, calling on the name of the Lord is first mentioned in Acts 2:21:

 “And it shall be that everyone who calls on the name of the Lord shall be saved.”

-In the New Testament, the name of the Lord is Jesus.
+In the New Testament, the name of the Lord is Jesus, which means Jehovah the Savior.
 The early believers practiced audibly calling on the name of the Lord Jesus everywhere.
-In fact, Acts 9 tells us that Saul, before he was converted and became the apostle Paul, persecuted the believers and had the authority to imprison all who called upon the Lord’s name.
+In fact, Acts 9 tells us that Saul, before he believed in Jesus and became the apostle Paul, was zealous for the Jewish religion.
+He persecuted Christians and had the authority to imprison all who called upon the Lord’s name.
 Saul found believers to arrest by hearing them call on the name of Jesus.
-This shows how prevalent the practice of calling on the Lord was among believers in those days.
+This shows how prevalent the practice of calling on the Lord was in those days.

-After he was saved, Paul called on the name of the Lord Jesus, and he highlighted this practice throughout his epistles.
-For example, in 1 Corinthians 1:2 Paul addressed the believers in Corinth in this way:
+After he was saved, Paul himself practiced calling on the name of the Lord Jesus, and he highlighted this practice throughout his epistles.
+For example, in 1 Corinthians 1:2 Paul addressed the believers in Corinth:

 “To the church of God which is in Corinth, to those who have been sanctified in Christ Jesus, the called saints, with all those who call upon the name of our Lord Jesus Christ in every place, who is theirs and ours.”